Bugis: The Islamisation of Bugis-Makassar-Mandar

 The Islamisation in most of South Sulawesi have provided a platform for a faith and ideological revolution.
 Islamic laws and principles were observed and absorbed into the Makassar, Bugis and Mandar cultures.

 Dato' ri Bandang directed first towards the foundation of Sharia principles on the land, having emphasis on the importance of religious service at the circumcision ceremony, marriage and funerals.
 However, with the exception of funeral rites which were absolutely Islamized; other rites of passage based on the Islamic understanding were simply incorporated with the existing traditional practices, norms and customs.
 As for prohibition, there are also strong enforcement against adultery and the consumption of pork; other behaviors including consuming alcohol and opium, offerings to sacred places, worshipping at regalia, lending money with interest (Riba) and gambling were also condemned.

-As Islamization was slowly taking root among the society in the peninsula, mosques were built in each of the states and domains, appointments were made for the position of qadi, imam and khatib.
+As Islamization was slowly taking root among the society in the peninsula, mosques were built in each of the states and domains.
+Thus, appointments were made for the newly established positions of qadi, imam and khatib throughout the Bugis-Makassar lands.

 Despite being devout Muslims, the process did not serve as a hindrance towards the Makassarese Muslim King of Gowa to maintain a friendly relationship with Portuguese and Christianity.
 Despite so, the Bugis and Makassarese realms became Muslim and were now prevented to convert to Christianity by the local ruler.

 The twilight of dominance

 Beginning from the end of the 17th century and the dawn of the 19th, the highly delicate balance of power in South Sulawesi was completely plunged on a downward spiral due to a series of radical changes in the local statecraft, including internal dynastic disputes, geopolitical tensions, growing secondary influence from the western consumerism and the Fall of Makassar.

-After over a century following the monumental struggle between Gowa and Bone for the conquest of the Peninsula, another war was slowly being reignited between the two rivaling powers.
+After over a century following the monumental struggle between Gowa and Bone for the conquest of the peninsula, another war was slowly being reignited between the two rivaling powers.
 The conflict traced its origin from a domestic affair in the Kingdom of Bone, who was ruled from 1631 to 1634 by La Ma'daremmeng.
 The king enforced rules based on the strong Islamic principles, including removing the pagan bissu and forbidding the consumption of palm beer and other superstitious practice.
 The final straw was the prohibition of slavery, which resulted the rebellion by the mother of the king.
 She later then sought the assistance of Gowa and a major military operation ensured.
-The Makassarese forces managed to achieve success and captured 30,000 Bugis prisoners, including La’daremmeng and installed a Makassarese governor.
+The Makassarese forces managed to achieve success and captured 30,000 Bugis prisoners, including La'daremmeng and installed a Makassarese governor.
 After a subsequent revolt, Bone was transformed into a full-fledged colony.
 This resulted the anger amongst the Bone people and its nobility.